ThreeMammals/Ocelot/docs/features/configuration.rst

 Follow Redirects / Use CookieContainer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use HttpHandlerOptions in ReRoute configuration to set up HttpHandler behavior:
+Use HttpHandlerOptions in Route configuration to set up HttpHandler behavior:

 1. AllowAutoRedirect is a value that indicates whether the request should follow redirection responses.
 Set it true if the request should automatically follow redirection responses from the Downstream resource; otherwise false.
 The default value is false.